SubikshaSathiasai/Online-Food-Ordering-System/README.md

 # Online-Food-Ordering-System - College Mini-Project

-Welcome to the Sooru Food Ordering System, a mini-project developed specifically for our college students!
+Welcome to the Sooru - Online Food Ordering System, a mini-project developed by a team of 4 for our college students!

 ## Table of Contents